-I write about the environment, biotech, and life in science for online outlets such as Massive Science.
+I write about the environment, biotech, and life in science for online outlets such as Massive Science and Chemistry World.
 Find links to my articles below.
 The images shown here are derived from the articles themselves, so follow the links to the articles to see full accreditation for each pic.

 The complex legacy of Maria Sibylla Merian – independent woman, ecologist, Christian, scientist, artist, slave-owner.

 Meet Maria Sibylla Merian, the naturalist who painted insects in living color.
 One of the first to recognize insect metamorphosis, she’s finally getting her dues after 300 years of obscurity.
 Article for Massive Science, in their Science Heroes series, which aims to bring recognition to forgotten or under-appreciated historical Women In STEM.

 I was thrilled to be able to contribute to the Science Heroes series, and I learned a lot about a woman I formerly knew nothing about.
 In my article I discuss the life and work of Merian, and why she was forgotten for such a long time, despite being the first person to depict insect metamorphosis in any detail.
 She seems to have been a brave woman in many ways, striking out on her own for field expeditions, and financially supporting her own family.
 She was also brave by depicting the ‘cruelty’ inherent in nature, that is in fact necessary for species to be able to become strong – many in the 17th century thought that this was an un-Christian stance.
 Merian’s work was often dismissed and her contributions to the field of ecology were derided for patently sexist reasons, as I discuss in my article.